 This bill amends the Code of West Virginia to enhance the Central Abuse Registry and the Sex Offender Registration Act by establishing a Central Abuse Registry managed by the West Virginia State Police.
-It mandates that individuals convicted of child abuse, neglect of incapacitated adults, and related offenses pay an annual fee of $125, which must be submitted between January 1 and June 30 each year.
-The State Police will issue receipts for these payments and maintain records.
-Notably, individuals required to register under both the Central Abuse Registry and the Sex Offender Registration Act will only need to pay one annual fee, streamlining the financial obligations for registrants.
+The registry will include information on individuals convicted of child abuse, neglect of incapacitated adults, and related offenses.
+Individuals convicted of these offenses will be required to pay an annual fee of $125, which must be paid between January 1 and June 30 each year.
+The bill clarifies that those required to register under both the Central Abuse Registry and the Sex Offender Registration Act will only need to pay one annual fee.
+Additionally, the State Police will provide receipts for these payments and maintain records.

 Statutes affected: